'Beauty and the Dogs' (2018) by Kaouther Ben Hania

 Don't see this movie when you've had a long day at work and aren't in the mood for a movie that will make you feel shittier.
 If you need something light and funny, watch "A New Leaf" or an episode of "High Maintenance."

 I also don't recommend watching right before bed.
 Take a note out of my book and avoid lying awake until 2AM with dark thoughts.
-Oh, and film is in Arabic, so also avoid it if you're not in the mood for reading subtitles.
+Oh, and the film is in Arabic, so also avoid it if you're not in the mood for reading subtitles.

 Where to watch: